-Heidi Olinger is an educator and the author of Fashionably Mashed: The STEM of Fashion Design.
+Heidi A. Olinger is a social entrepreneur, educator, and the author of Fashionably Mashed: The STEM of Fashion Design, hailed by educators as "a 21st century learning goldmine."
 For teaching excellence, she has been honored by the Boettcher Foundation and others.
-She is the founder and CEO of Pretty Brainy, a nonprofit organization that designs STEAM (science, technology, engineering art, and math) curricula and materials to support teachers in exciting students about learning and in preparing them, especially girls, to pursue the broadest of career options.
-Her work in apparel design has won the highest honor from the Mom's Choice Awards® and was featured in an international showcase by the World Trade Center-Denver.
+She is the founder and CEO of Pretty Brainy, a nonprofit organization that designs STEAM (science, technology, engineering, art, math) curricula to excite students about learning and to prepare them, especially girls, to pursue the broadest of career options.
+Ms. Olinger's work in STEAM-inspired apparel for girls has won the highest honor from the Mom's Choice Awards® and was featured in an international showcase by the World Trade Center-Denver.
 In 2012 InnovatioNews named Pretty Brainy "An educational leader for STEM education."